jdevfullstack-tutorials/gaming-productivity-specs/README.md

 in Windows, almost all graphics specs are provided by vendors because it is the preferred machine for gaming.
+It only means several others supports
+Windows than Mac, you know, Mac has a limited outside support when it comes to hardware, even they now released their very own M1 chip.

 We all know graphics and resolution are two different things.
 Graphics card is dedicated for